o0oBluePhoenixo0o/AbbVie2017/FINAL/sentitomo/README.md

 #### Install Yarn (optional)

 After installing Node it comes to the decision to either stay with npm as your desired dependency manager or additionally install Yarn.
 If you decide to go with yarn this has the advantage that you will get exact the same dependency version as we had while testing SentiTomo.
-This is ensured with the `yarn.lock` files.
-This is a non- mandatory step but when you are using npm it can be the case that you will get a slightly different dependency tree than with npm.
+This is ensured by the  `yarn.lock` files.
+This is a non-mandatory step but when you are using npm it can be the case that you will get a slightly different dependency tree than with yarn.

  Yarn is installed via npm with the following command.